Trinity Laban Conservatoire of Music and Dance offers research degrees of MPhil and PhD.

 Registration can be either in full or part-time mode and there are two intakes for the Research Degree Programme in each academic year, one in January and one in September.
 We also offer options for suitably experienced Staff Candidates to pursue doctoral study, and in appropriate cases, submission by prior publication is possible.

-Candidates from overseas must also have sufficient command of English to study at doctoral level, equivalent to an IELTS score of 7.0 or above in each element.
-Please refer to the Guidance Notes for Applicants for specifics of the required certification.
+- Candidates from overseas must also have sufficient command of English to study at doctoral level, equivalent to an IELTS score of 7.0 or above in each element.
+Please refer to the Guidance Notes for RDP Applicants for specifics of the required certification.
+Please note that applications which should include an IELTS (or equivalent) certificate cannot be assessed if they are submitted without it.

 The MPhil and PhD programmes are led by:

-Dr Clark welcomes informal queries relating to any aspect of potential postgraduate level research at Trinity Laban.
-Please make sure you have read the Guidance Notes for Applicants if you are interested in enquiring about the Research Degree Programmes.
+Dr Clark welcomes informal enquiries relating to any aspect of potential postgraduate level research at Trinity Laban.
+If you are considering contacting him or submitting a formal application, please read the Guidance Notes for RDP Applicants before you do so.
+The Guidance gives detailed information on the above and many additional aspects of the Research Degree Programme and the application process.

 The links in the drop-down box at the top right of this page give detailed information about the programme and the applications procedure, including funding.